heikomat/element-call-traefik/README.md

 You should now be able to `docker compose up -d well-known-nginx`. treafik should then route well-known requests for the homeserver and the syncv3 proxy to that service

-If you look inside the `nginx.conf` you'll see that it serves 3 "well-know" files.
+If you look inside the `nginx.conf` you'll see that it serves 2 "well-know" files.
-- The `/client` one is so that Element X knows where to find the syncv3-proxy, and **so that element-call knows where to find the livekit backend**
+- The `/client` one is so that Element knows where to find the syncv3-proxy, and **so that element-call knows where to find the livekit backend**
-- The `element.json`-one is so that Element X knows where to find the element-call webapp
 - I have to recheck where the `/server`-one is used, not sure about that at the moment.
 Could be Element X related

-**The Element-Call Webapp should be usable now**
+**The standalone Element-Call Webapp should be usable now**
 - Go to https://element-call.<your-domain>
 - Login with a user on your homeserver
 - Try starting a call